 From the truly amazing views of Aventine Hill to the spiral staircase in the Vatican, Rome is packed with secret and unique things to see.
 We’ve put together some of the best that we’ve found from our many trips to Rome.

 1 | Peek through the keyhole on Aventine Hill

 Imagine standing in one country, looking through a keyhole across another and into a third.
 That’s exactly what you can do at the Knight of Malta gate on Aventine Hill in Rome where a tiny, nondescript keyhole adorns a green wooden door at the top of hill.
-The secret is that the keyhole lines up directly with the beautiful, tree lined priory garden and centres on St. Peters Bascilica in the Vatican.
-It’s hard to imagine that the view was a beautiful accident when building the doorway and gardens but either either way it’s one of the most unusual and stunning viewpoints we’ve ever seen.
+The secret is that the keyhole lines up directly with the beautiful, tree-lined priory garden and centres on St. Peters Basilica in the Vatican.
+It’s hard to imagine that the view was a beautiful accident when building the doorway and gardens but either way it’s one of the most unusual and stunning viewpoints we’ve ever seen.

 2 | Climb the Copula at St Peter’s Basilica